-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.
-Level of Difficulty: 3 Haro Topic: Tax Research 110.
-Mary Ann is working on a pretty big research project.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate

+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.

+110. Mary Ann is working on a pretty big research project.
 Her manager has alerted her to the possibility that some of her research questions are likely to be questions of fact, whereas others are likely to be questions of law.
 Explain the difference between the two types of questions and how this would influence her research.